jbarr33/microsoft-graph-docs/content/walkthroughs/consumer/uwp.md

         }
 ```

-## Send an email with the Microsoft Graph
+## Send an email with Microsoft Graph

 Open the MailHelper.cs file in your starter project.
 This file contains the code that constructs and sends an email.
 It consists of a single method -- ``ComposeAndSendMailAsync`` -- that constructs and sends a POST request to the **https://graph.microsoft.com/v1.0/me/microsoft.graph.SendMail** endpoint.